pulumi/docs/content/blog/jamstack-with-pulumi/index.md

 logs_bucket = pulumi_aws.s3.Bucket('requestLogs', bucket=f'{target_domain}-logs', acl='private')
 ```

-Now that we have a SSL certificate and a S3 bucket to store logs, we can create the CDN.
+Now that we have an SSL certificate and a S3 bucket to store logs, we can create the CDN.
 In the CDN resource definition, `origin` sets the S3 bucket as the content source, the domain name, and the ports for serving content.
-We can also set the cache_behavior, the price class, access restrictions, the logging configuration and other parameters.
+We can also set the cache_behavior, the price class, access restrictions, the logging configuration, and other parameters.

 ```python
 # Create the CloudFront distribution